Afghanistan: Taliban envoys arrive in Oslo for aid talks | DW | 23.01.2022

 "But we must talk to the de facto authorities in the country.
 We cannot allow the political situation to lead to an even worse humanitarian disaster," Huitfeldt added.

-The Taliban previously travelled to Russia, Iran, Qatar, Pakistan, China and Turkmenistan in a bid to establish formal relations.
+The Taliban traveled to Russia, Iran, Qatar, Pakistan, China and Turkmenistan to try to establish formal relations.

-Most Western countries are waiting to see if the Taliban holds up its promise of not repeating some of the extreme brutalities during the group's exercise of power in Afghanistan from 1996 until 2001.
+Western countries have refused to recognize the Taliban, citing fears that they would repeat the brutalities that they had committed when in power in Afghanistan from 1996 until 2001.

-International aid, however, is top concern for ordinary Afghans who are bearing the brunt of the situation, with the UN High Commissioner for Refugees, Filippo Grandi, reminding the international community this January "that there is a regional dimension to this crisis."
+International aid, however, is a top concern for ordinary Afghans who are bearing the brunt of the situation.

 On Friday, the European Union re-established a "minimal presence" in Afghanistan to facilitate humanitarian aid operations, Peter Stano, the spokesperson for the European Commission for Foreign Affairs, said.